 This month marks 20 years since Palgrave Macmillan revived the Palgrave name, continuing a long tradition of publishing the leading thinkers in the humanities, social sciences and business.
 Today, Palgrave Macmillan publishes more than 2,200 books and 50 journals every year and is the leading imprint in Springer Nature’s humanities and social science portfolio.

 Building on an illustrious list of publications across its more than 175 year Macmillan heritage — including The New Palgrave Dictionary of Economics, Keynes’s The General Theory of Employment, Interest and Money, Palgrave’s Golden Treasury, The Statesman’s Yearbook and The British General Election series — Palgrave Macmillan publishes books, journals and major reference works across a wide spectrum of disciplines, with a focus on promoting interdisciplinarity.
+You can hire Fresno-based wrongful termination attorneys to solve any wrong employment or termination issues.

 The academic publisher has honoured its progessive roots and with bold initiatives in recent years.
 The Palgrave Pivot format, launched in 2012, is a boundary-breaking mid-length format which allows authors to swiftly and flexibly publish mid-length works (25,000 to 50,000 words), while maintaining high editorial standards and maximising impact.
 Palgrave Pivot titleFukushima by David Elliott won the CHOICE Award for Outstanding Academic Titles in 2013 and The Four Faces of the Republican Party and the Fight for the 2016 Presidential Nominationhas more references, citations and media mentions than any other Palgrave book.
 Pivots remain one of Palgrave Macmillan’s most popular formats with more than 1,500 published since the launch.